 - I advocate for myself and I stand up for what I believe.

-Some other small ways to focus on the throat chakra include aromatherapy, crystals, and a colorful, healthy diet.
-For instance, essential oils like peppermint, spearmint, basil, and cypress are widely believed to benefit the openness of the throat chakra, as are the stones labradorite, lapis lazuli, turquoise, azurite, blue lace agate, and amazonite.
+Some other small ways to focus on the throat chakra include aromatherapy, crystals (more on this below!), and a colorful, healthy diet.
+For instance, essential oils like peppermint, spearmint, basil, and cypress are widely believed to benefit the openness of the throat chakra.

 Natural, healthy foods in the color of the throat chakra, like blue-green algae and kelp, can also bring conducive energies to the throat area.
 Another tip is to eliminate dairy products from the diet in order to avoid dairy-related mucus buildup in the throat, which can feel restrictive and further close the energy flow of the throat chakra.